cloudtoid/gateway-core/README.md

 > Set `domain` to an empty string (`"domain": ""`) if the `Domain` attribute should be fully removed from the `Set-Cookie` header.

-It is also possible to use the wildcard symbol, `*`, to provide a rule that applies to all cookies.
+It is also possible to use the wildcard symbol `"*"` to provide a rule that applies to all cookies.

 > The wildcard rule is ignored if a rule is an exact name match.